Liberation of Paris: Aftermath

 An estimated 800 to 1,000 Resistance fighters were killed during the Battle for Paris, and another 1,500 were wounded.

 The 2nd Armored Division suffered 71 killed and 225 wounded.
 Material losses included 35 tanks, 6 self-propelled guns, and 111 vehicles, "a rather high ratio of losses for an armored division", according to historian Jacques Mordal.

 Choltitz was held for the remainder of the war at Trent Park near London along with other senior German officers.
-In his memoir Brennt Paris? ("Is Paris Burning?"), first published in 1950, Choltitz describes himself as the saviour of Paris, but some historians opine that it was more the case that he had lost control of the city and had no means to carry out Hitler's orders.
+In his memoir Brennt Paris? ("Is Paris Burning?"), first published in 1950, Choltitz (1894–1966) described himself as the saviour of Paris.
+In fact it was more the case that he had lost control of the city and had no means to carry out Hitler's orders.
 No specific charges were ever filed against him, and he was released from captivity in 1947.

-The uprising in Paris gave the newly-established Free French government and its president, Charles de Gaulle, enough prestige and authority to establish a provisional French Republic.
-That replaced the fallen Vichy regime (1940–1944) and united the politically-divided French Resistance by drawing Gaullists, nationalists, communists and anarchists into a new "national unanimity" government.
+The uprising in Paris provided the Provisional Government of the French Republic and its president, Charles de Gaulle, with the authority and popular legitimacy to assert state control over mainland France.
+Replacing the fallen Vichy regime, de Gaulle united the politically fractured Resistance by incorporating Gaullists, socialists, Christian democrats, and communists into a government of "national unanimity".

-De Gaulle emphasised the role of the French in the liberation.
-He drove the necessity for the French people to do their "duty of war" by advancing into the Benelux countries and Germany.
-He wanted France to be among "the victors", a belief that it had escaped the fate of being administered and having a new constitution imposed by the AMGOT threat like those that would be established in Germany and Japan in 1945.
+De Gaulle consistently emphasized the primary role of the French people in liberating their own capital.
+In his public addresses, he urged the nation to continue its "duty of war" by advancing into the Benelux countries and Germany.
+By rapidly asserting civilian administration in Paris, de Gaulle sought to establish France as an undisputed victor and avoid the ambiguous, semi-occupied status imposed on Allied-occupied Italy.

 Although Paris was liberated, there was still heavy fighting elsewhere in France.
 Large portions of the country were still occupied after the successful Operation Dragoon in southern France, which extended into the south-western region of the Vosges Mountains from 15 August to 14 September.
-Fighting went on in Alsace and Lorraine in eastern France during the last months of 1944 until the early months of 1945.
+Fighting went on in Alsace (Colmar Pocket) and Lorraine (Operation Northwind) in eastern France during the last months of 1944 until February 1945.